Snapshots

 Authenticate without a Kubernetes secret

-If you do not want to use a secret, you can also explicitly set the username
+If you do not want to use a secret, you can also explicitly set the username and password

-directly in the vcluster.yaml
+directly in the vcluster.yaml.

 external: